fudgebucket27/sneiper/README.md

    RPC_URL= the SEI rpc url
    CONTRACT_ADDRESS=the contract address for the collection TOKEN_ID=the token id for the NFT, you can add multiple token ids, just seperate them with a comma, or use SWEEP to search the first 25 NFTs in the collection that fall under the PRICE_LIMIT. or use AUTO to keep buying 1 NFT at a time under the PRICE_LIMIT until the BUY_LIMIT is reached.
-   BUY_LIMIT=if using SWEEP in TOKEN_ID, this is the amount of NFTs to buy in a sweep in one transaction. if using AUTO this is the max amount of NFTs to buy in total.
+   BUY_LIMIT=if using SWEEP in TOKEN_ID, this is the amount of NFTs to buy in a sweep in one transaction; limited to 25 max. if using AUTO this is the max amount of NFTs to buy in total.
    PRICE_LIMIT=eg 30 //the price limit to buy at for the NFT GAS_LIMIT=eg 0.1 //the gas limit
    POLLING_FREQUENCY= in seconds, how often to check pallet for listings